paulvanwamelen/api-aws/README.md

 ## Change log

+10 Jun 2018:

+* Figured out my database issues.
+Profiles can now be correctly fetched.

 03 Jun 2018:

 * Moved to [Serverless framework](https://serverless.com) to manage deployment.
 The system within Visual Studio wouldn't let me configure API gateway in the way I needed to.
 * Profile creation is working as expected.
 * Profile fetching is currently broken for reasons I haven't had time to ascertain yet.

 22 May 2018: